vladwa/Capture-CPU-Memory-Utilization-File-Descriptors-Shell-Script/README.md

 This shell script captures the CPU,Memory utilization and Number of File descriptors of the particular process using "top" and "lsof" command.
 The captured metrics are written into a CSV file.
 The script can be added to a cron entry to capture the metrics over the period of time.

+The CSV file can be imported into Excel or can be opened with Excel for analyzing the CPU and Memory utilization by plotting the graph.

 Command to execute script.

 sh <Script_Name> <Process_to_Monitor>